How to Apply for Disability Benefits for a Child

 Baltimore, MD 21235

-Our Pennsylvania and NJ Disability Can Help Your Child Get Benefits
+Our Pennsylvania Disability Attorneys Can Help Your Child Get Benefits

 The disability lawyers of Young, Marr & Associates have more than two decades of experience getting SSI for children and representing denied parents in the appeals process.
 To set up a completely free and confidential case evaluation, call our law offices at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania today.